 PALACIOS ARAPILES, S., MADZIVA, R. and THONDHLANA, J., 2018.
 Placing the Refugee Camp at the Center of Trafficking and Modern Slavery Discourses: The Case Study of Tongogara Refugee Camp in Zimbabwe In: 'International Conference Migration and SDGs: ASEAN and Beyond', Asian Research Center for Migration (ARCM), Chulalongkorn University, Bangkok (Thailand).

 THONDHLANA, J., MADZIVA, R. and PALACIOS ARAPILES, S., 2018.
 Gender and the Complexities of Mobility: The Case of Zimbabwean Women Survivors Rescued from Kuwait In: 'International Conference Migration and SDGs: ASEAN and Beyond', Asian Research Center for Migration (ARCM), Chulalongkorn University, Bangkok (Thailand).

-Sara's PhD project focuses on critically analysing whether the Eritrean Military/National service could be conceptualised as 'persecution' (Article 1A(2) of the 1951 Refugee Convention) thus leading to the granting of refugee status in EU asylum determination proceedings.
-It aims to assess the interface between international refugee law and other branches of international law such as international human rights law and international humanitarian law and how these distinct areas of law are applied, if at all, by asylum decision-makers in the EU in giving content to the legal concept of 'persecution'.
+Sara's PhD project assesses the interface between international refugee law and other branches of international law such as international human rights law, international humanitarian law and international criminal law.
+She examines how these distinct areas of law are interpreted and applied (if at all) by asylum decision-makers in selected European countries in giving content to the refugee law concept of 'persecution' (in particular, within the context of Eritrean Military/National Service).
+During the course of her doctoral research, Sara has carried out fieldwork in Belgium, Switzerland, Germany, Denmark and Sweden.
+There, she interviewed asylum lawyers, NGO representatives, UNHCR staff as well as Eritrean refugees and asylum-seekers.
 Sara's research is funded by the Economic and Social Research Council (ESRC) and supervised by Dr Daria Davitti and Professor Annamaria La Chimia.